Magnus effect: History

-The German physicist Heinrich Gustav Magnus described the effect in 1852.
-However, in 1672, Isaac Newton had described it and correctly inferred the cause after observing tennis players in his Cambridge college.
-In 1742, Benjamin Robins, a British mathematician, ballistics researcher, and military engineer, explained deviations in the trajectories of musket balls in terms of the Magnus effect.
+The effect is named after German physicist Heinrich Gustav Magnus, who demonstrated the effect with a rapidly rotating brass cylinder and an air blower in 1852.
+Isaac Newton was the first to observe and explain the effect in 1672 after observing tennis players at a Cambridge college.
+In 1742, Benjamin Robins, a British mathematician, ballistics researcher, and military engineer, explained deviations in the trajectories of musket balls due to their rotation.